-Another way in which reference switching might give access to another applet would be setting a field in one applet to point to an object belong to another object.
+Another way in which reference switching might give access to another applet would be setting a field in one applet to point to an object belonging to another applet.
 However, here the firewall checks prevent illegal access via such a reference.